jgmalcolm/jgmalcolm.github.io/_posts/2015-02-06-washington-a-life.md

 > vast estates, lords of every acre they saw, George Washington and other
 > planters didn't care to truckle to a distant, unseen power.

-It's easy to think that all the Founding Fathers were roughly the same age.
-They were all in different stages of life.
+I had always pictured the Founding Fathers all being roughly the same age, but of course they were all in different stages of life.
 Franklin was the elderly grandfatherly figure.
 Washington was not much younger.
 Jefferson was just a student.